SoCFPGA-learning/Chameleon96/Templates/Project_Templates/T01.basic-v1/README.md

 * Download project template, decompress it, and rename folder as per your convenience.
 * Open project file main.qpf
 * In project navigator double click on main top object to open it
-* Remove from block diagram everything you don't need like  VGA_C96, debouncer, counter, Wifi & BT led connections.
+* Remove from block diagram everything you don't need like debouncer, counter, Wifi & BT led connections.
-* If you need 100 MHz clock on your project you can remove completely the PLL block and all it's related files, and use the `clk` signal from the soc_hps block.
-* Menu Project > Add/Remove files in project  > ...  > select and remove all that you removed in previous steps
+* Menu Project > Add/Remove files in project  > ...  > select and remove all that you removed in previous step
-* [Double click on PLL block to open its properties.
-Adjust desired frequency as per your needs]
-* Replace VGA_C96 block with your own project module block (see below how to create blocks)
+* Insert your own project module block (see below how to create blocks from HDL files)
-* Connect the PLL output clock or `clk` signal to your module input clock
+* Connect clock `clk` signal to your module input clock
 * All outputs from your modules that are defined as LoanIO's should go as inputs to the loanio_control block.
 * All inputs to your modules that are defined as LoanIO's should come from loanio_in[xx] signals and defined inside loanio_control block as inputs.
 * Double click on loanio_control block and modify IO ports and adjust loanIOs as per your convenience.